na-na-hi/renget/archive/sfbf5.md

 >\>They sheepishly hike their tail up and wave their haunches in front of you
 >\>"Strrll grt rmmff frr runn mrrr"

-\>you move up behind them, wrapping your arms around them gently, exploring their body.
+%darkgreen%\>you move up behind them, wrapping your arms around them gently, exploring their body.
 \>one hand caressing the vents on their chest, the other moving deeper towards their slit
 \>"Are you sure you're up for it?"
 \>they nod as best they can and make a muffled confirmation